ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 tags: [Mathematica, mathematics, 'statistics']
 ---

 In low dimensional data, we usually plot histograms of them to get a feeling of how they are distributed.
 However, some times we want to have a smooth estimation of the underlying probability density function (PDF).
-One of the methods to do that, is the **kernel density estimation**.
+One of the methods to do that, is the **kernel density estimation** (KDE).
 In the univariate case, that is when we have only one variable, it's very straightforward.
-Assuming we have a set of $$N$$ samples $$x_i = \{x_1, x_2, \ldots, x_N\}$$, the kernel density estimation (KDE), $$\hat{f}$$, of the PDF is:
+Here is how we'd do it.
+Assuming we have a set of $$N$$ samples $$x_i = \{x_1, x_2, \ldots, x_N\}$$, the KDE, $$\hat{f}$$, of the PDF is defined as:

 $$
 \hat{f}(x,h) = \frac{1}{N} \sum_{i=1}^{N} K_h (x-x_i)
 $$

-So, in the kernel density estimation approach we center a smooth kernel function at each data point and then we sum them.
+So, basically, **in the kernel density estimation approach we center a smooth kernel function at each data point and then we sum all the kernels together**.
+One of the most common kernels is the Gaussian kernel:

 $$
 k(u)\text = \frac{1}{\sqrt{2 \pi}} \exp \left(-\frac{u^2}{2}\right)\\
 $$

+The parameter $$h$$ of the kernel is called the bandwidth, and this little parameter is the single most important determinant of our estimate.
+Even more important than the kernel choice itself.

 $$
 k_\text{scaled}(h, u) = \frac{1}{h} k\left(\frac{u}{h}\right)
 $$

 Here is an example: